-The idea for The Friendship Club came from Mary Collier, the director of a mentoring program in a local school district serving younger disadvantaged children (the PAL program).
+The idea for The Friendship Club program came from Mary Collier, the director of a mentoring program in a local school district serving younger disadvantaged children (the PAL program).
 Mary recognized that the teenage girls who had aged out of the PAL program were coming to her asking for continued guidance and support.
 In answer to those needs, Mary formed the idea of The Friendship Club and asked Jennifer Litton (Singer) and Amanda Chavez to join her in the summer of 1995.
-That summer, The Friendship Club served fifteen area girls in a weeklong summer program.
+That summer, The Friendship Club program served fifteen area girls in a weeklong summer program.

 The work of The Friendship Club is strongly supported by the local community.
 Most of the funding comes from individuals and businesses in the area.
 Over 150 community members volunteer to help The Friendship Club accomplish its mission.